Configure Azure Storage Blob modular inputs for the Splunk Add-on for Microsoft Cloud Services¶

 The horizontal scaling should only be used after the file based checkpoint for the input has been successfully migrated to KV Store.
 Otherwise, it may lead to data duplication.

-• All Splunk instances should use the centralized KVStore.
+- All Splunk instances should use the centralized KVStore.
 In Victoria stack, there is a centralized KVStore so this feature can be used there.
-If Splunk instances use a different KVStore, there will be data duplication.
-If one Heavy Forwarder uses its own KVStore and another Heavy Forwarder uses a different KVStore, and both Heavy Forwarders have their inputs collecting data from the same Storage Container, then there will be data duplication.
+If Splunk instances use a different KVStore, there is data duplication.
+If one Heavy Forwarder uses its own KVStore and another Heavy Forwarder uses a different KVStore, and both Heavy Forwarders have their inputs collecting data from the same Storage Container, then there is data duplication.

 Configure your inputs using Splunk Web on the Splunk platform instance responsible for collecting data for this add-on, usually a heavy forwarder.